gregfullard/100-days-of-code/log.md

 **Thoughts:** Most complex of the lot now remains, and once I start building the web scraping it is very likely that the CSV formats will need to change.

 **Links:** N/A

+### Day 43 & 44: 2020-05-01

+**Today's Progress:**
+Another 2 days of pretty solid coding and I have finally completed the Python data upload scripts.
+Now I can begin populating the data sheets (manually and by web scraping) to build a comprehensive directory of technical skills and related learning resources.

+**Thoughts:** Before I get lost in Web scraping, I should first build out the first set of data by hand.
+Just in case there are still minor adjustments needed in the model.

+**Links:** N/A